I have been thinking a lot lately about how not to be a zombie.

 As I mentioned, I taught a class this summer on zombies.
 Zombies present a lot of interesting things to think about philosophically.

 For example, they present important questions about the nature of the self.
-If you become a zombie and your body is more or less the same, but you no longer have your previous memories or emotions, are you still you?
+Let’s say you become a zombie.
+And let’s say that your body is more or less the same, but you no longer have your previous memories or emotions.
+Are you still you?

 If this is the case, could we become a zombie?
 And if so, what would cause such a change?